SSrustworthy/DLRML-docs/docs/explore/Other/Disneyland Hotel/Disneyland_Hotel_Holiday_v_2.md

 # Disneyland Hotel Holiday v.2

-## Description

 **Area**: Disneyland Hotel

 **Loop Total Length**: 00:39:43.72

 **Holiday/Special Event**: Christmas

 This loop plays in the Disneyland Hotel during the holiday season.
 Tracklist was updated to include the “it’s a small world holiday” track at some point before the 2022 holiday season.
 Compiled by pixelated based on his reference recording.
+See MouseBits, [https://forums.mousebits.com/threads/disneyland-resort-christmas-loops-3-0.8247/post-100441](https://forums.mousebits.com/threads/disneyland-resort-christmas-loops-3-0.8247/post-100441)  (2025).

 ## Tracklist